JOSE CORTÉS - Dancer

 Performing in an impressive range of genres, he has won numerous prizes and awards in Andalusia, most recently in the Camarón de la Isla Memorial competition and the prestigious National Competition of Three Songs in Madrid and has shared stages with some of Flamenco's leading performers.

 He is a singer of character with a powerful, poignant voice and a comprehensive knowledge of Flamenco style, particularly the songs of his native Cadiz.
-He can equally perform solos, work in a group or accompany dance and has performed in Morocco, Japan, Switzerland, Germany, Turkey, England, Ireland, India and the United States, as well as in some of the most renowned theatres of Spain.
+He can equally perform solos, work in a group or accompany dance, and has performed in Morocco, Japan, Switzerland, Germany, Turkey, England, Ireland, India and the United States, as well as some of the most renowned theatres of Spain.

 In August 2015, he released his first recording 'La Voz de Mi Alma' (The Voice of my Soul) to both critical and commercial acclaim.